ablackcat04/vocal_sample_pack_fixer/README.md

 - **Enhanced Silence Detection**: Explore advanced methods for detecting the start of audio samples, improving accuracy beyond the current silence detection implementation.
 - **Advanced Loudness Measurement**: Introduce more sophisticated techniques for determining the output loudness, such as aligning with industry standards like **LUFS** (Loudness Units relative to Full Scale).

-### Contributing
+## Contributing

 We welcome contributions to enhance the functionality and usability of the audio batch processing tool.
 Just open a pull requset.
-It's also welcome to repoet issues or suggestions via issue!
+It's also welcome to repoet issues or suggestions via Github issues!

-### License
+## License
 This project is dual-licensed under both the MIT License and the Apache License (Version 2.0).
 You may choose to use either license.
-See the [LICENSE](LICENSE) file for more details.